 Should you apply Relative Valuation approach to value MOJO?

 - Yes, you can do so.
-But do you think a single valuation methodology like PE Ratio, EV/EBITDA, P/CF, Price to book Value etc is appropriate to value all the segments.
+But do you think a single valuation methodology like PE Ratio, EV/EBITDA, P/CF, Price to book Value, PEG Ratio etc is appropriate to value all the segments.
 Obviously, this would again be technically INCORRECT.

 - Reason – If Ecommerce segment is unprofitable, applying a blanket PE multiple for valuing all segments will not make much sense.
 Likewise, banks are correctly valued using Price to Book value approach than the other available multiples.